 - Combine Your Tool with Clear Policies and Data: A great tool is just the start.
 Create simple, fair booking rules and use the data from your system to refine your office layout and policies over time, ensuring the space evolves with your team.

-What is Desk Booking (And Why Does It Matter)?
+What is Desk Booking and Why Does Your Hybrid Office Need It?

 Desk booking is exactly what it sounds like: a system that allows employees to reserve a desk at the office for a specific day and time.
 Think of it like booking a hotel room or a seat at a restaurant, but for your workspace.
 With more companies adopting flexible work models, assigned seating is becoming a thing of the past.
 Instead of every employee having a permanent desk that sits empty half the week, desk booking lets you manage your office space efficiently.
 It ensures that when your team members decide to come into the office, they have a guaranteed place to work, collaborate, and connect.
 This simple process is the key to making a flexible office run smoothly.